hsherwin/pdsnd_github/README.md

 washington.csv

 ### Credits
-This project was created in line with Udacity's Python project within the nanodegree Programming for Data Science
+This project was created in line with Udacity's Python project within the nanodegree Programming for Data Science.